-Precertification/prior authorization: A requirement that a participant calls his or her health plan option to coordinate any inpatient surgery and hospitalization and certain outpatient diagnostic/surgical procedures.
+Precertification/prior authorization: A requirement that a participant calls his or her health plan option to coordinate any inpatient (i) surgery; (ii)hospitalization; (iii) mental health; or (iv) substance use disorder treatments and certain outpatient (i) diagnostic/surgical procedures; (ii) mental health; or (iii) substance use disorder treatments.
 Precertification determines medical necessity and helps ensure that the participant obtains the most appropriate care for his or her condition in the most appropriate setting.
 Call your plan for more information.